-2. Intra Semester Exam
+2. Intra Trimester Exam

-Rationale: This individual assessment item is designed to assess the knowledge and understanding of the core concepts covered in the first part of the semester.
+Rationale: This individual assessment item is designed to assess the knowledge and understanding of the core concepts covered in the first part of the trimester.
 Including Learning Outcomes 1, 2, 3.

-Assessment details: This assessment item will contain a variety of questions including multiple choice, anatomical diagram labelling and short answer questions/responses.
-This is an open book exam, however, students can ONLY BRING their own completed lab learning sheets as the open book resource.
-These laboratory learning sheets contain activities to be completed within the laboratory under direction, and also diagrams and questions to be answered with the support of students' text, tutor and tutorial activities.
-Laboratory learning sheets will be reviewed in the tutorial.
-Please note that content will focus on laboratories, including identification of anatomical structures, knowledge of anatomy, problem solving activities and analysis of experiments.
+Assessment details: This assessment item will contain a variety of questions including multiple choice and short answer questions/responses.
+This is an open book exam, however, students can ONLY BRING their own completed Tutorial Workbook 1 as the open book resource.
+These tutorial workbooks contain activities and also diagrams and questions to be answered with the support of students' text, tutor and tutorial activities.
+Tutorial workbooks will be reviewed in the tutorial.
+Please note that content will focus on tutorial activites and laboratories, including identification of anatomical structures, knowledge of anatomy, problem solving activities and analysis of experiments.

-Due Date: Week 7
+Due Date: Week 6